MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Control policy source precedence

-As stated previously, if policy is set in MDM or GPM, that value will override any value provided by Microsoft Edge Management Service.
-If you want the Microsoft Edge Management Service policy to override MDM/GPM policy you can set the override in the  **CloudPolicyOverridesPlatformPolicy** policy.
+As stated previously, if policy is set in MDM or GPM, that value will override any value provided by Microsoft Edge management service.
+If you want the Microsoft Edge management service policy to override MDM/GPM policy you can set the override in the  **CloudPolicyOverridesPlatformPolicy** policy.
 This is a private policy and must be set via the registry.

 > [!IMPORTANT]
 > This policy is highly experimental and will probably change in both name and functionality at any time.
 Don't take any dependencies on it and only use it for testing.